cito125/ToDo/README.md

 ## Notes

-I could have done a better job architecting the application.
+I should have done a better job architecting the application.

 ## License